maciejmalecki/weather/README.md

 # WiFi Weather Station with ESP8266
-Here I describe a Weather station that I have assembled in few pieces and located in different places of my house.
-The station is able to collect several readings (temperature, humidity and optionally an air pressure) periodically and publish it via radio network.
+Here I describe a Weather station that I have assembled in a few instances and located in different places of my house.
+The station is able to collect several readings periodically (temperature, humidity and optionally an air pressure) and publish it via radio network.

 The Weather station has following features:
 * radio communication via WiFi,